kaleidoscope-app/vscode-ksdiff/README.md

 ### In SCM View

-* In the header area, click the `Show all Changes (Kaleidoscope)` button to see all git changes in the current working copy.
+* In the header area, click the `Show all Changes in Kaleidoscope` button to see all git changes in the current working copy.
-* Bring up the context menu on a header, such as `Changes` or `Staged Changes`, select `Show all Changes (Kaleidosocope)` to show all git changes in that group.
+* Bring up the context menu on a header, such as `Changes` or `Staged Changes`, select `Show all Changes in Kaleidosocope` to show all git changes in that group.
-* Bring up the context menu on a file, select `Show Changes (Kaleidoscope)` to compare the working copy version of that file with the last repository version.
+* Bring up the context menu on a file, select `Show Changes in Kaleidoscope` to compare the working copy version of that file with the last repository version.
-* In the Merge Changs group, bring up the context menu on a file, select `Start Merge (Kaleidoscope)` to open that file in 3-way merge in Kaleidoscope.
+* In the Merge Changes group, bring up the context menu on a file, select `Merge in Kaleidoscope` to open that file in 3-way merge in Kaleidoscope.

 ### In the Editor

 * In the header area, click the `Open in Kaleidoscope` button to open the file currently being edited in Kaleidoscope.
+There are 4 scenarios:
+  1. If you are comparing two files, Kaleidoscope will open a comparison of those.
+  2. If you are comparing the working copy of a file with the HEAD revision, Kaleidocope will open that comparison.
+  3. If a file being edited is in a git conflict state, Kaleidoscope will open a 3-way merge.
-Repeat with a second file to compare those files.
+  4. When editing a single file, repeat with a second file to compare those files.
 * With a text selection, bring up the context menu and select `Compare in Kaleidoscope`.
 Repeat to compare those selections.

 ## Requirements